michaelbartnett/withlox/README.md

 json.

-Reason I say this, is because although I can do numbers and strings well enough in the CLI, now I want to be able to test with objects, and that's not a thing that I can just immediately do super easily.
+Reason I say this, is because although I can do numbers and strings well enough in the tokenizer, now I want to be able to test with objects, and that's not a thing that I can just immediately do super easily.

 Now that I've got the dearimgui demo running, I want to run the CLI as a console window in the GUI.